MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-post-provisioning.md

 1. Return to the online store channel page, and then select **Publish channel updates**.
 1. Go to **Retail and Commerce \> Headquarters setup \> Commerce scheduler \> Channel database** and run the **9999** job on the Commerce Scale Unit.

-### Business features don't appear to be turned on for the AW Business site
+### Business features don't appear to be turned on for the AdventureWorks business site

 In headquarters, ensure that the online store channel is configured with the **Customer type** set to **B2B**.
 If the **Customer type** is set to **B2C**, a new channel must be created since the existing channel can't be edited.

-Demo data shipped in Commerce version 10.0.26 and earlier had a bug where the **AW Business online store** was misconfigured.
+Demo data shipped in Commerce version 10.0.26 and earlier had a bug where the **AW Business online store** channel was misconfigured.
 The workaround is to create a new channel with the same settings and configurations except for **Customer type**, which should be set to **B2B**.

 ## Additional resources